History of Metropolitan Atlanta Rapid Transit Authority: 2020s

-MARTA's first bus rapid transit line is currently under construction.
-Construction is scheduled to be completed later this year with revenue service beginning in late 2025.
-The 5-mile line will run from downtown Atlanta, through Summerhill, and end at the Atlanta Beltline.
-The line, named the "MARTA Rapid Summerhill", will utilize new 60-foot articulated electric buses.
+In June 2024, MARTA began construction on the Summerhill BRT, MARTA's first new transit line in 2 decades and Atlanta's first BRT line.
+The $91 million project was projected to be complete in spring 2025.
+The 5-mile (8-kilometer) line will run from downtown Atlanta, through Summerhill, and end at the Atlanta Beltline.
+The line, named the "MARTA Rapid A-Line", will utilize new 60 ft articulated electric buses.
+In April 2025, completion of construction was delayed to 2026, due to construction issues.